Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 Isaiah's Vision and Calling to Be a Prophet

 According to Isaiah, in the year that King Uzziah died, he had a vision where he saw the Lord seated on a throne in His glory, with mighty seraphim hovering around Him.
 Each seraph had six wings, two covered their faces, two covered their feet, and they were flying with two.
-According to the scripture, Isaiah 6:3 “And they were calling to one another: 'Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory.'” .
+Then scripture says, (Isaiah 6:3) “And they were calling to one another: ‘Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory.’” .
 The house was filled with smoke, as the foundation shook due to the voice of the angels.
 Isaiah was scared because he, a sinful man, had seen the Lord Almighty.
-One of the angels flew to him with a burning coal which was placed on Isaiah's lips saying, 'See, this has touched your lips; your guilt is taken away and your sin atoned for.'
-Isaiah 6:7.
+One of the angels flew to him with a burning coal which was placed on Isaiah’s lips saying, ‘See, this has touched your lips; your guilt is taken away and your sin atoned for.’
+(Isaiah 6:7).
 Then, Isaiah heard the voice of the Lord asking for who would go deliver His message to His people; Isaiah volunteered.
 God told him to tell this people that they would hear His words but would not understand.
-They would keep seeing but would never perceive.
+They would keep seeing but would never understand.
 God wanted this people to turn to Him for healing, so He hardened their hearts, closed their hearts and shut their eyes.
 Isaiah asked the Lord how long it would take.
 He replied to him saying: until the cities are without inhabitants.

 The Sign of Immanuel

-During the reign of Ahaz, son of Jotham (who was the son of Uzziah), as the king of Judah, God told Isaiah to go with his son (Shear-Jashub) to meet king Ahaz.
+During Ahaz reign of Judah, who was the son of Jotham (the son of Uzziah), God told Isaiah to go with his son (Shear-Jashub) to meet king Ahaz.
 Ahaz feared the war being waged at him by Syria, especially when he heard that Syria is allied with Ephraim (Israel).
-God told Isaiah to tell him to calm down and not be afraid because He will destroy both nations (Syria and Israel).
-Then God told king Ahaz to ask for a sign but he refused saying, 'I will not ask; I will not put the Lord to the test.'
-God decided to give King Ahaz a sign either way, 'The virgin will conceive and give birth to a son, and will call him Immanuel.'
-The prophesy, that the Messiah will come from house of David, came to pass when Mary, the wife of Joseph who was from the house of David and a virgin, conceived a child through the Holy Spirit.
-The child's name was Emmanuel meaning, 'God with us' , being Jesus Christ.
+God told Isaiah to tell Ahaz to calm down and not be afraid because He would destroy both Syria and Israel.
+Then God told king Ahaz to ask for a sign but he refused saying, ‘I will not ask; I will not put the Lord to the test.’
+God decided to give King Ahaz a sign either way, ‘The virgin will conceive and give birth to a son, and will call him Immanuel.’
+The prophecy, that the Messiah would come from house of David, came true when Mary became pregnant with a child through the Holy Spirit.
+Mary was a virgin and was the wife of Joseph, who was from the house of David.
+The child’s name was Emmanuel meaning, ‘God with us’ , being Jesus Christ.

 The Suffering Servant

-The book of Isaiah 52:13-14, gave an account on the exaltation of God's servant (the Messiah) and his suffering.
+The book of Isaiah 52:13-14, described the honor of God’s servant (the Messiah) and his suffering.

-Isaiah gave prophesies on the atonement, rejection and affliction that the servant of God would suffer.
-He would bore our grief, carry our sorrows, yet we would think that his troubles were a punishment from God for his own sins.
+Isaiah gave prophesies on the payment for our sins, rejection and pain that the servant of God would suffer.
+He would bear our grief, carry our sorrows, yet we would think that his troubles were a punishment from God for his own sins.
 When we wandered off and got lost, God piled our sins on him, even without sins of his own!

-He was oppressed, beaten and tortured but he did not say a word like a lamb taken to the slaughterhouse.
-He was judged unfairly, which resulted to his death.
+He would be beaten and tortured, but he would not say a word like a lamb taken to the slaughterhouse.
+He would be judged unfairly, which would result in his death.

-All along, it was God's will to crush him with pain and give him as offering for our sins, for he will have many children and long life, the Lord will bless the works of his hands.
+All along, it was God’s will to crush him with pain and give him as offering for our sins, for he would have many children and long life, the Lord would bless the works of his hands.

 The Prophecy of New Heaven and New Earth